bennthewolfe/advent-ure-island/2024/Day 2/aoc-2024-day-2.md

 ---
 - **Trap** : Array.sort() modifies the item.
 Old way : Use .slice() to make a copy before sorting.
 New way : Use toSorted().
 - **Trap** : Array.every() looks for a return and stops on falsiness.
 - I tried to use the fact that arrays will or won't match after sorting as an efficiency play.
+This was overall pretty dumb.
+I eliminated this for part 2.